cernbox/file-picker-docs/content/setup/_index.md

 - Edit the configuration files
 - Set up a web server

-This guide has been tested in CentOS 7 and Ubuntu 22.04, but it should work in most distros, as it is a basic procedure.
+This guide has been tested in CentOS 7, Ubuntu 22.04 and Linux Mint 21.1, but it should work in most distros, as it is a basic procedure.

 > ℹ️ Note: The `rsync` package should be installed in the system.